Automattic/themes/sunderland/readme.txt

 == Description ==

 Sunderland is a simple WordPress event theme designed for announcing upcoming events in a visually captivating way.
-Sunderland's character lies in its immersive landing page, with an easily switchable full width background image.
+Sunderland’s character lies in its immersive landing page, with an easily switchable full width background image.
 Sunderland is the ideal choice for bands, musicians, artists or event organizers who want a sleek and eye-catching website to inform and engage their audience.

 == Changelog ==